oamg/leapp/docs/source/contributing.rst

 Submitting Issues
 ^^^^^^^^^^^^^^^^^

-* All elements of the current prototype (documentation, CLI, demonstration Cockpit plugin, integration tests) are maintained in the `prototype repo <https://github.com/leapp-to/prototype>`_, so any issues should be filed there regardless of the component they relate to
+* All elements of the current version (documentation, CLI, demonstration Cockpit plugin, integration tests) are maintained in the `leapp repo <https://github.com/leapp-to/leapp>`_, so any issues should be filed there regardless of the component they relate to

 Submitting a Pull Request